The WHY in Business Processes: Discovery of Causal Execution Dependencies: [id=del] Experimental setup and evaluation [id=add] Soundness and applicability evaluation of our method Soundness and applicability evaluation of our method

-We explored two benchmark datasets: Sepsis and Payment-approval.
-The former shows an example of the difference between the PM and CBP as may arise in realistic datasets, and the latter shows the benefit of using complementary causal perspectives associated with different process variants when trying to explain certain outcomes.
+We explored two benchmark datasets: Sepsis and Request-for-payment.
+The former shows an example of the difference between the \chdeleted[id=del]{PM}\chadded[id=add]{discovered BP} and CBP \chadded[id=add]{models} as \chdeleted[id=del]{may} arise\chadded[id=add]{s from} \chdeleted[id=del]{in realistic}\chadded[id=add]{real-world} datasets, and the latter shows the benefit of \chadded[id=add]{comparing}\chdeleted[id=del]{using complementary} causal perspectives associated with different process variants when trying to explain certain outcomes.